Island Crest Way Corridor Improvements

 1. Improve safety along the Island Crest Way corridor by designing more dedicated marked crossings and enhanced lighting throughout the corridor.

-2. Develop a multi-modal corridor that provides safe and efficient movement for pedestrians, bikers and vehicles.
+2. Develop a multi-modal corridor that provides safe and efficient movement for pedestrians, cyclists, and drivers.

 3. Provide essential connections to existing trail systems along the corridor and safe crossings to these trails.